DC 37 Health & Security Plan Benefits

 Continuation of Treatment

 If you are terminated from employment for any reason except total disability- (members receiving Disability Benefits are eligible for Health & Security Plan benefits up to a maximum of three months for part time benefits or six months for full time benefits, from the date of their disability)- while you are having dental work done, the Plan will continue to cover certain services* already begun up to 60 days after termination.
-This is also true for your spouse and eligible dependents.
+This is also true for your spouse (including domestic partner or partner in a civil union) and eligible dependents.

 Orthodontics, prosthetics or root canal therapy.